nghin/vacsf.org.mm/src/_posts/articles-viet/2016-10-26-Dung-lam-theo-doi-nay.md

 Though most pulpits do not preach it outright, virtually all pew sitters assume this is what they heard: worldly things are those not directly related to Bible study, church activities, ministries, evangelistic endeavors, prayer, etc. The way to please God is to <strong>do</strong> as many of these things as possible.
 We read in John 6:28-29 that upon hearing Jesus' teaching, the crowd asked Him what the works of God were so that they could <strong>do</strong> them.
 People also asked Paul in Acts 16:30 about what they must <strong>do</strong> to be saved.
 The same type of questions were posed to Jesus in the gospels.

 There is a lady in our church who works very hard to provide for her family with many sick people.
 Occasionally in our Sunday School class she would express her regret that she could not find time to do "God's works."
 I tried very hard to convince her that God's works are those things she does when she works in her nail salon, when she cares for her sick husband and his sibblings, when she tries to catch a breath from between many responsibilities.
 In her mind these are "worldly things" that don't count toward God's kingdom.
 But it's not just this lady who holds such a view of "the world," it's probably 99.99% of folks you sit next to every Sunday singing hymns of grace.
-When I first became a Christian, I used to read Watchman Nee's Love Not the World and held it in high regard.
-I don't remember anymore what he wrote, but I suspect he might have held this viewpoint concerning "the world."

 Where does this understanding, or rather misunderstanding, come from?
 Where else but from the lack of sound teaching to ground the flocks in the absolute promise of salvation to those who call by Jesus' name.
 Most messages I heard everywhere are about things Christians should or shouldn't do.
 A disproptionate amount of communication is dedicated toward topics such as family, raising children, marriage, work, play, sex, and everything that is perceived as good under the sun.
 But all these things, as good as most of them are, are not in the exclusive domain of Christianity; they can all be found in non-Christian sources.
 Christ didn't come to address these corruptible things.
 He came to address an issue buried deep in the nature of man.
 The focus on nonessential matter is the reason few Christians are grounded in the truth of how God saves us and accepts us in His Son Jesus Christ.
 And when Christians are not deeply rooted in Christ, false doctrine finds its fertile ground to grow like weeds.